riboviz/workshop-2021-07-02/RiboVizHandsOnWalkthrough.md

 Reads with adapters:                   958,926 (99.5%)
 Reads that were too short:              11,228 (1.2% ...
+$ less /home/ubuntu/riboviz/work/3d/5bcc6780442d00c216c5c1c116ea90/.command.err
 ```

-As the step-specific work directory contains everything that Nextflow used to run the command and as the command is in `.command.sh`, when troubleshooting, we can go into this directory and rerun the `.command.sh` bash script directly.
+As the step-specific work directory contains everything that Nextflow used to run the command and as the command itself is in `.command.sh`, we can go into this directory and rerun the `.command.sh` bash script directly, which can be very useful when troubleshooting/

 This `work/` directory is used by Nextflow to support its "resume" feature.
 If you delete the `work/` folder then the `-resume` flag has no effect and the whole workflow will be rerun.